 KSU does not receive any public funding.
 The council depends on its main partners and its own activities to be able to sustain itself.
 KSU holds an annual audit and financial statements are presented to its stakeholders, the students, during the annual general meeting.
 A vote is also taken during the Annual General Meeting to approve the financial year.

 The Kunsill Studenti MCAST – MCAST Student Council – is a student representative body at the Malta College for Arts, Science and Technology (MCAST).
 The Council consists of 10 members, which are elected by the students.
-Each member has the role to represent a different institute from MCAST.
-The role of the student council is to promote the college interest and to enhance the involvement of the students in the affairs of the college the student council is to promote the interests of the college and to improve the involvement of students in the affairs of the college.
+Each member has the role of representing a different institute from MCAST.
+The role of the student council is to promote the college's interest and to enhance the involvement of the students in the affairs of the college the student council is to promote the interests of the college and to improve the involvement of students in the affairs of the college.

 The main aims are: